fabioperrella/fabioperrella.github.io/_posts/2019-10-13-agility_in_software_development-text_editor.md

 ---
-layout: default
+layout: post
-comments: true
+title: Agility in software development - Text Editor
+permalink: /20191013_agility_in_software_development-text_editor.html
 ---

-# Agility in software development - Text Editor

 I've been programming for a while and every day I try to learn something new to be more effective and fast.